digital-asset/daml/docs/source/getting-started/app-architecture.rst

 .. image:: ./images/gsg_architecture.svg

 Let's start by looking at the DAML model, which defines the core logic of the application.
+Have `the DAML cheat-sheet <https://docs.daml.com/cheat-sheet/>`_ open in a separate tab for a quick overview of the most common DAML concepts.

 The DAML Model
 ==============